Cytogence/GO_utils/README.md

 ## GO_flatten.pl

-Takes GO annotation data for each species and "flattens" the data for use in the blue Whale app.
+Takes GO annotation data for each species and "flattens" the data for use in the Orca app.